BIOGRAPHY OF (SIR) CHIEF (HON.) LAWYER, SAMUEL LADOKE AKINTOLA (GCON)

-THE MAN, (SIR) CHIEF (HON.)
+THE BIOGRAPHY OF (SIR) CHIEF (HON.)
 LAWYER, SAMUEL LADOKE AKINTOLA (GCON) THE LAST PREMIER OF WESTERN REGION AND THE 13TH AARE ONA KAKANFO OF YORUBALAND

 His father was Solomon Akintola Akintola while his mother was princess Omolade Akanke Akintola, daughter of Oba Oyeniya, another royal lineage of Onpetu stool, Ògbómòsó.

 Shortly after his birth, Young Ladoke Akintola followed his father to Minna, Gusua, Zaria, Kano, Bornu, and to Chad and Niger as his father had become an international literate trader in potash.

 For primary education, Samuel Ladoke Akintola attended Baptist Day School, Osupa, Ògbómòsó and thereafter entered Baptist College and Seminary, Ògbómòsó in his home town, to receive training as a teacher and as a preacher of the gospel of Christ as it was a popular practice in those days.

 Upon completion of training as a brilliant young man, he was given the rare privilege to teach at Baptist Academy, Lagos until 1946 when he proceeded to England on scholarship award by British Council to study Diploma in Administration and Journalism at Barnel House, Oxford in Great Britain.

 In 1947, he enrolled at the inns of Court in London and was called to the English Bar (B.L) in 1949.
 In March 1950, he came back to Nigeria as a qualified Solicitor and Advocate of the Supreme Court of Nigeria.